Archiving & Setting up a New Year

 Mere Bookkeeping is designed to track a single year within a workbook.
 There are two methods for starting a new year:

-Fill out the Request Templates form again to get the latest templates and setup a new year from scratch.
+Get the latest templates to setup a new year from scratch.
 Setup your new year by following the instructions on the Welcome sheet and User Guide (though, you can copy/paste a lot of your settings, funds, accounts, contacts to speed things up).

 Method 2: Copy your Existing Workbook